Happytreat/100-days-of-code/r1-log.md

 **Thoughts:** After going through the Egg Head Course, I finally understood the subtlety of the dnd components such as how snapshots provided an additional feature to control what the board looks like when dragging (between cols and within a col).
 It is also the first time I've used shouldComponentUpdate function to optimise by reducing unnecessary renders.

 ### Day 12: Dec 10, 2019
 **Today's Progress**: Update Personal Website with Newer Projects and Resume.
 Started Refactoring Drag and Drop Components in UPlan - styles, dnd functions, redux.
 Refactored Backend Functions for Delete sem, optimise frontend.
 Started refactoring the serverless functions, separating business logic from the FAAS - enabled me to start unit testing.

+### Day 13: Dec 19, 2019
+**Today's Progress**: Just came back from overseas - back to the grind.
+Refactored the Backend Modules Lambda Function (see Day 12) and added unit tests.
+Just came across that Jest has the ablity to test DynamoDB, will try that with integration tests next.
+Also fix the redirect SPA problem in Netlify.
+It was slightly tricky as I had to place the _redirects text file in the dist folder which was cleaned each time.
+The solution I used in the end was to copy the _redirects file after cleaning from the public to dist folder.